Coltdan/Coltdan/README.md

 Hello!
-I'm Coltdan, and I don't know how to code at all but I'm learning :D
+My name is Mia, and I don't know how to code at all, but I'm learning :D